chrislattman/blogging-project/docs/git/index.md

 Congratulations!
 You have now contributed code with Git.

-PS: on GitHub and Bitbucket, Merge Requests are known as Pull Requests (PRs), and the default branch for Git is currently called `master`.

 ## Miscellaneous

 ### Forking a repository

-In case you see the term "fork" somewhere on GitLab or another code hosting website, [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo) is some info on it.
+In case you see the term "fork" somewhere on GitHub or another code hosting website, [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo) is some info on it.

 A fork is more or less a copy of another repository with personal changes (or a complete lack of changes) added to it.